Field work

 PRJ-001 · live in production

-The AIOps Kernel — a lab that heals itself
+Auto-Infra — a platform that heals itself

 PRJ-002 · active build

-Hermes — an agent brain with its hands tied properly
+An agent brain with its hands tied properly

 PRJ-003 · boots on hardware